lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 categories: []

 image:
-    preview_only: true
+    preview_only: false
     filename: featured.jpg

 commentable: true

 ---

-A collection of interesting pictures, papers and examples to show how biological evolution explains the diversity of life.
+A collection of interesting evidence to show how biological evolution explains the diversity of life from across as many disciplines as possible.

 {{% callout note %}}
 This is a work in progress!
 It is nowhere near complete!